 Noortje Marres (Associate Professor)

-My work contributes to the interdisciplinary field of Science, Technology and Society (STS) and investigates issues at the intersection of innovation, politics, and everday environments: problems of participation in technological societies; the role of objects in public involvement; living experiments; the changing relations between social science and social life in a digital age.
+My work contributes to the interdisciplinary field of Science, Technology and Society (STS) and investigates issues at the intersection of innovation, politics, and everday environments: participation in technological societies; the role of objects in public involvement; living experiments; the changing relations between social science and social life in a digital age.
 I also work on social research methodology, in particular issue mapping, and am interested in developing creative forms of inquiry between the social sciences, computing and the arts.

 Further information: personal site.

 Science and technology studies, digital methods, controversy analysis, issue mapping, actor-network theory, living experiments, technologies of participation.

 I joined Warwick and CIM in September 2015 having previously held posts at Goldsmiths, University of London (2011-2015; 2007-2009), the University of Oxford (2009-2011), and the University of Amsterdam (2005-2007).
 I was a Visiting Fellow at the Berlin Social Science Centre in 2014.
 At Goldsmiths, I directed the Centre for Invention and Social Process (2011-2015).
 I studied Sociology and Philosophy of Science and Technology at the University of Amsterdam, and did my doctoral research at that same university, and at the Ecole des Mines (Paris).

 Scoping issues in autonomous vehicle research at the science/society interface, Research development Project, University of Warwick, 2016-2017.